Grand Circle Tour Of Hawaii Island

 Experience a guided tour of the must-see historical, natural, and gourmet highlights of Hawaiʻi Island.

 Hop aboard!
 This Grand Circle-island narrated tour of Hawaiʻi’s biggest consecutive land mass ensures you will not miss a thing!
-The day begins with an easy morning pickup at hotels in Kohala, Kona or even Waikiki (on Oahu).
-As you begin your drive across the Big Island, sit back and enjoy the scenery and volcanic views as you make your way to the Big Islandʻs many cultural, historic, scenic, and gourmet highlights.
+The day begins with an easy morning pickup at hotels and resorts along the Kona coast.
+As we begin our drive along the beautiful coastline, sit back and enjoy the scenery as volcanic views pass by your window.
+We will make our way to the Big Islandʻs many cultural, historic, scenic, and gourmet sites.

 Explore Kilauea Visitor Center *

 Experience The Steam Vents *

 Gourmet Picnic Lunch Included With Drinks & Snacks All Day *

 Breakfast At A Coffee Farm, Mill & Museum Included *